Institute for the Arts (IFTA): Camps and Institutes

 Students have 30 minutes for lunch.

-Starting June 11, view the lunch menu by school location.
+Starting mid-June (specific date TBD), view the lunch menu by school location.
 Vending machines are available.

-There is bus transportation from FCPS high schools and middle schools outside of the Fairfax High School pyramid.
+There is bus transportation from select FCPS high schools and middle schools outside of the Fairfax High School pyramid.
 Transportation to and from these schools is the responsibility of the parent/guardian.
-The confirmation email sent after registering includes the bus schedule.
+Transportation information will be communicated to families prior to the start of the program.

 Non-FCPS students must provide a copy of the following documents which can be emailed to SummerDocs@fcps.edu or mailed to: